 The Consumer Duty marks a shift towards an expectation of consumer-friendly practices, delivering good outcomes for retail clients and savers.
 An example of a poor outcome would be when banks offer poor savings rates to customers.

-When accessing financial services such as savings, pensions, investments or credit cards, there are now greater expectations on firms.
+When accessing financial services such as savings, pensions advice, investments or credit cards, there are now greater expectations on firms.
 They must consistently review the products and services they offer and deliver fair value.

 Companies should act in good faith when dealing with customers.
 Avoiding harm that is easily avoidable and helping them when pursuing their financial objectives.